 Kim received the Service Above Self Award in 2014.
 He and his wife, Hye-Suk Jeong, support The Rotary Foundation as Chair’s Circle members of the Arch Klumph Society.

 Floyd Lancia began his professional life in education, first as a secondary school teacher and band director, and later as a school superintendent.
 He spent the second part of his career on his real estate development and construction business, which he has since sold.
 He has served on the boards of several organizations, including the Community Foundation of Greater Fort Wayne and the Allen County-Fort Wayne Historical Society.

-Lancia first joined Rotary in 1970 and has been a member of his current club since 1992.
+Lancia joined Rotary in 1970 and has been a member of his current club since 1992.
 He has spearheaded Rotary Foundation grant projects that have provided free eye surgeries in Nicaragua and clean water for communities in Mexico, among many others.
-He has served as RI president’s representative five times and as training leader at the International Assembly.
+He has served as president’s representative five times and as a training leader at the International Assembly.

 Rotary Club of Himeji

 Akira Miki, a dentist with his own practice, dedicated himself to disaster recovery projects after the January 1995 Hanshin-Awaji earthquake, one of the worst earthquakes to hit Japan in the 20th century.
-Miki worked on building the a children’s home and supported children who needed emotional care.
+Miki worked on building a children’s home and supported children who needed emotional care.